softMaina/political-api/README.md

 # political-api

-This is an application to help electral commisions to register voters and politicians online and carry out the voting exercise
+This is an application to help electral commisions to register voters and candidates online and carry out the voting exercise with transparency

 ## EndPoints